 Of course!

-As with any court case, remember that it is possible that your tenant will show up with their own defense.
-A tenant might claim that the property was uninhabitable or that they paid the rent and you are lying.
-As long as you have the aforementioned documentation, however, it should be relatively easy to prove your case.
+As with any court case, remember that your tenant may show up with their defense.
+A tenant might claim that the property was uninhabitable or that they paid the rent, and you are lying.
+However, proving your case should be relatively easy as long as you have the above documentation.

 How Much Rent Are Tenants Liable For?

-The exact amount of rent tenants are liable for is going to depend on the terms of your lease, when the contract was breached, and what the laws regarding unpaid rent are in your state.
+If you don’t pay rent and move out, you might be held liable for the unpaid rent and additional costs until the landlord rerents the property, impacting your financial and rental history.
+The exact amount of rent tenants are liable for depends on the terms of their lease, when the contract was breached, and what the laws regarding unpaid rent are in your state.

-Usually, the tenant will be held responsible for all rent that they missed paying in the past as well as all rent until the landlord finds a new tenant.
-In turn, you as the landlord are expected to put in reasonable effort to find a new tenant quickly.
+Usually, the tenant is held responsible for all rent they missed paying in the past and all rent until the landlord finds a new tenant.
+If you stop paying rent and move out, you risk being sued for the remaining rent, besides potential negative impacts on your credit report and future rental opportunities.
+As the landlord, you are expected to make a reasonable effort to find a new tenant quickly.

 What Could I Get From Small Claims Court?

-In summation, what could you possibly be awarded after filing in small claims court?
+What could be awarded after filing in small claims court?

 You may be entitled to the following:

-The judge in each case will make the call about what is owed and when it should be paid by.
-Once you have a judgment, the tenant is expected to follow it and begin repaying rent.
+The judge in each case will decide what is owed and when it should be paid.
+Once you have a judgment, the tenant must follow it and repay the rent.
 If they do not, you can take the documentation from the courts to your local sheriff to begin collecting.

 Collecting Through Banks, Wages, And More